JuliaLang/julia/doc/stdlib/base.rst

 .. function:: search(string, chars, [start])

    Search for the given characters within the given string.
-The second argument may be a single character, a vector or a set of characters, a string, or a regular expression (but regular expressions are only allowed on contiguous strings, such as ASCII or UTF-8 strings).
+The second argument may be a single character, a vector or a set of characters, a string, or a regular expression (though regular expressions are only allowed on contiguous strings, such as ASCII or UTF-8 strings).
 The third argument optionally specifies a starting index.
 The return value is a range of indexes where the matching sequence is found, such that ``s[search(s,x)] == x``.
 The return value is ``0:-1`` if there is no match.

 .. function:: replace(string, pat, r[, n])